mikaelvesavuori/aws-metadata-utils/README.md

 }
 ```

-`aws-metadata-utils` will attempt to pick certain values.
+`aws-metadata-utils` will attempt to pick out various interesting details for you from the event and context objects, such as the function name, region, account ID, correlation ID (AWS request ID) and the stage that is used.

-Resulting in an object with the following shape:
+The result of the above example could result in an object with the following shape:

 ```json
 {